Your Way To Moscow: Time and Travel

 For the adventurous, driving to Moscow is possible through several routes from Eastern and Central Europe.
 Make sure your car documents are in order and that you understand Russian traffic signs, as enforcement is strict.
 Russia’s roads can be icy in winter, so plan your timing carefully.

 The city’s rhythm is shaped by time itself.
 Moscow wakes late, thrives all day, and glows well into the night.
-You can see the current local time instantly at time.now/moscow.
-If you want to know when the sun rises or sets, check time.now/moscow/sun.
-For moon lovers, the lunar phases over Moscow are beautifully tracked at time.now/moscow/moon.
+You can check the current time in Moscow at any moment to stay on schedule.
+For daylight information, visit sunrise and sunset times in Moscow.
+If you enjoy tracking the skies, see moon phases over Moscow to plan your night photography or romantic walks.

 The Weather Through the Year